travelperk/jets-seatmap-react-lib-pub/README.md

 `npm run dev`

-By default you will see a loading progress bar - just input your flight parameters and press `INIT SEAT MAP`.
+By default, you will see a loading progress bar - just input your flight parameters and press `INIT SEAT MAP`.

-Now you can customize the source code of the library, first of all apply you CSS styles.
+Now, you can customize the source code of the library and apply your CSS styles.

 Before use, you have to build lib:

 `npm run build-lib`

-After that, you can publish library to new or already exisiting github repository, or publish it to your NPM account.
+After that, you can publish the library to a new or already existing github repository, or publish it to your NPM account.

 To connect the library to the project, you need to run: